SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudtrail-pci-compliance.md

 ## Installing the PCI Compliance for AWS CloudTrail App
-Now that you have set up collection, install the Sumo Logic App for PCI Compliance for AWS CloudTrail to use the preconfigured searches and [Dashboards](#Dashboards) that provide insight into your data.
+Now that you have set up collection, install the Sumo Logic App for PCI Compliance for AWS CloudTrail to use the preconfigured searches and [dashboards](#viewing-dashboards) that provide insight into your data.

 To install the app: